cch0/spring-boot-distributed-tracing-with-jaeger/README.md

 ## Oberserve the Trace

-Jaeger is available at `http://localhost:16686/`
+Jaeger UI is available at `http://localhost:16686`

 From the left panel, select `account-service` from the `Services` dropdown list and click the `Find Traces` button.